 The midterm and final examinations for this course must be taken online with an AU-approved exam invigilator at an approved invigilation centre.
 It is your responsibility to ensure your chosen invigilation centre can accommodate online exams.
 For a list of invigilators who can accommodate online exams, visit the Exam Invigilation Network.

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-Marcus, Joyce and Jeremy A. Sabloff, eds.
-2008.
+Marcus, Joyce, and Jeremy A. Sabloff, eds.
 The Ancient City: New Perspectives on Urbanism in the Old and New World.
-Santa Fe, NM: School for Advanced Research Press.
+Santa Fe, NM: School for Advanced Research Press, 2008.

 All other materials needed for this course can be accessed online.

-To receive credit for the ANTH 320 challenge registration, you must complete a short essay assignment, a research paper assignment, a midterm exam, and a final exam and receive at least a “D” (50 per cent) on the each of the exams and an overall course grade of "D" (50 per cent).
+To receive credit for the ANTH 320 challenge registration, you must complete a short essay assignment, a research paper assignment, a mid-term exam, and a final exam and receive at least a D (50 percent) on each of the exams and an overall course grade of D (50 percent).
 The weightings of each activity are listed below:

-Midterm and final exams are each 3 hours long and written at an invigilation Centre.
+The mid-term and final exams are each 3 hours long and written at an Invigilation Centre.

 Undergraduate Challenge for Credit Course Registration Form

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.